nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_JSON_SERVER.md

 1. Open Yaak
 2. Create a new HTTP request
 3. Set the method to `GET`
-4. Enter the endpoint for `socioLocations` (take a look at your terminal)
+4. Enter the endpoint for `socioLocations` (take a look at the terminal output from json-server if you're unsure what the endpoint is)
-5. Click ➤
+5. Hit enter or click ➤ (send)

 ***Well looky here!***

 You should have received a response with a status code of `200 OK` and a JSON array containing all four socioLocations.
 This data should look pretty familiar!
-It's the socioLocation data we added to the `database.json` file. 🎉 Yaak made an HTTP request to the JSON server api we spun up on localhost:8088.
+It's the socioLocation data we added to the `database.json` file. 🎉 Yaak made an HTTP GET request to the JSON server api we spun up on localhost:8088.
 The JSON-server api retrieved the socioLocations from our JSON "database".
 The JSON-server api then returned the socioLocations back to Yaak in the HTTP response.
 Let's see that in color:

 ![](./images/yaak-ij-json-server.png)